wmundev/first-angular/README.md

 # FirstAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+This is an angular project that uses Jest as its test framework

 ## Development server